frankframework/frank-manual/docs/source/testing/ladybug/ignore/preparations.rst

    .. image:: prepareDeleteOld.jpg

 #.
 A confirmation dialog appears, proceed.
 Press "Refresh" (number 6).
-All test scripts should be gone.
+All test reports should be gone.
 #.
 Go to "Test Pipeline".
 To the top, you see you are indeed in the Test Pipeline screen (number 1 in the picture below).
 Select adapter "sutGet" (number 2).
 In the message field (number 3), enter the following XML: :code:`<docid>docid-12345</docid>`.
 Then press "Send" (number 4).
 You see that execution was successful (number 5) and you see a result (number 6).

    .. image:: sutGetTestPipeline.jpg